jpmendel/ticket-links/README.md

 # Ticket Links

-A practice implementation of a blockchain-based ticket sales platform created with Solidity, React and web browser extension.
+A practice implementation of a blockchain-based ticket sales platform created with Solidity, JavaScript and React.

 ## Setup